aakash988/task-manager-api/README.md

 This application is currently live on: https://amansukhani-task-manager.herokuapp.com/

-Additionally, to run this in the development environment:

-1. Download this repo
-2. cd into the root folder
-3. Run 'npm install' to install node modules
-4. To start up program execute 'npm run dev' (will run on port 3000) or to run tests execute 'npm tests'

-You can use either https://amansukhani-task-manager.herokuapp.com/ or localhost:3000 as your base url, depending on which enviornment you want to use the application.

 To use this application, you must install Postman or another API development platform.
 You can use the platform to make requests to the server with various methods that will be described in the next section.
 For this particular application, the four main requests are GET, POST, PATCH, and DELETE.

 # How To Use